geofindme/Documentation/endpoint-place.md

 - `names`: Various names associated with the location.
 - `extra_tags`: Extra tags associated with the location.
 - `is_area`: Indicates whether the location is an area (true/false).
-- `address`: Address information (deprecated).
+- `address`: Address index on `features`.
 - `features`: Array of features with detailed information about the location.
 - `linked_places`: Linked places associated with the location.
-- `summary`: Summary information about the location (country code, country, admin level).
+- `summary`: Summary information about the location (country code, country, admin, etc..).
 - `licence`: Link to the geofind.me licence.

-### How to Use:
+### How to Use

-1. Make a GET request to `/reverse` with the desired latitude and longitude.
+1. Make a GET request to `/place` with the desired place ID.
-2. Receive detailed reverse geocoding information including address details and linked places.
+2. Receive detailed address information and linked places for the specified location.

-Use the `/reverse` endpoint to obtain address information based on geographical coordinates.
+Use the `/place` endpoint to obtain address information based on a place ID.